 Impacts: The current capabilities and organization of the geospatial workforce will be called upon to transform at a rapid pace.
 This is no small task, as it will require a combination of finding, retraining, reorganizing, and replacing existing staff.
-Successful geospatial organizations will build and maintain agile workforces closely aligned to or within IT divisions.
-IT security governance models will need to adapt to an evolving Cloud deployment environment where infrastructure and platform security is easily shared across agencies.
+Successful geospatial organizations will build and maintain agile workforces closely aligned to or within IT divisions, while also retaining and supporting competencies in fundamental geographic and geomatics disciplines.
+IT security governance models will need to adapt to an evolving cloud deployment environment where infrastructure and platform security is easily shared across agencies.